friendsofhoneywood.co.uk

 Honeywood is about five minutes walk from Carshalton railway station, which is not to be confused with Carshalton Beeches.
 There are frequent services from Epsom, Sutton, West Croydon and London Victoria and the stations in between.
 Balham, with its connection with the Underground's Northern Line, is just four stations away.

-• Timetable - Luton, London, Sutton and Wimbledon (Thameslink)
+• Timetable - London, Sutton and Wimbledon

 Travelling by car